Splitting Title Or Splitting Hairs

 In our view, not really, as to split an existing title can cause as many problems as it solves.
 Dividing a single parcel of land raises questions such as rights of way, rights of services, and covenants necessary to protect the enjoyment and amenity of each parcel of land.

 These questions are usually best resolved on sales or leases of part, as whilst the land is all in the same ownership you cannot grant yourself rights or covenants.
 Transfers of part are common, and whilst they may take longer for the land registry to process, in terms of the sale or lease transaction they do not cause any delay.

-The Commercial Property team at Fosters are always happy to advise on any title related issues.
-Call us on 01603 620508 or email us and we will contact you back as soon as possible.
+Both the Commercial and Residential Property teams at Fosters Solicitors are always happy to advise on any title related issues.
+Please call us on 01603 620508 or email us and we will contact you back as soon as possible.